Posted on Leave a comment

 Anthocyanins are natural pigments in grape skins.
 They give red and purple wines their vibrant color.
 These pigments belong to the flavonoid group, which also contributes to wine’s tannins.
 Their concentration depends on the grape variety and growing conditions.

-Winemakers monitor anthocyanin levels to achieve desired wine styles.
-For example, robust reds with bold colors often rely on high anthocyanin extraction.
-Lighter reds might have less.
-This balance affects not just the appearance but also the taste and mouthfeel.
+Winemakers closely monitor anthocyanin concentrations to craft specific wine styles.
+For instance, fuller-bodied reds with bold colors rely on high anthocyanin extraction, whereas lighter-style reds have less pigment.
+This balance influences not only a wine’s appearance but also its taste and mouthfeel.

 Curious about more wine terms and insights?
 Visit our Wine Wiki section and explore the basic wine terms for expert definitions and tips!